 The Drunk Elephant C-Firma Day Serum is a hyped-up serum for a reason.
 This lightweight, skin-brightening serum gives my skin a radiant, even, healthy complexion without feeling sticky or heavy on the skin.
 Sadly, this is being decluttered because it has expired.
 Although I’ve repurchased this several times, I am not looking to repurchase this serum at this time.

 I hate how quickly this expires (six-month shelf life); I hate how the packaging is not recyclable; I feel like this adds an orange tint to my face when too much is applied.

 Drunk Elephant – Umbra Tint Physical Daily Sunscreen Mini | $18.00 USD (CF)

 I never knew it was possible to hate a product as much as I despise the Drunk Elephant Physical Daily Sunscreen.
 Although I like the radiant look this gives the skin when first applied, I despise this product.
 Not only does this feel sticky and thick going on the skin, but it DESTROYS my skin and causes the worst breakouts.
-I’ve tried this on-and-off for periods of two weeks at a time, but without fail this sunscreen caused my entire face to breakout with horrible acne.
-Product issues aside, I dislike the packaging because product leaked all over the place.
+I’ve tried this on-and-off for periods of two weeks at a time, but without fail, this sunscreen caused my entire face to breakout with horrible acne.
+Product issues aside, I dislike the packaging because the product leaked all over the place.
 I would not repurchase this nor would I recommend anyone with oily or sensitive skin try this.

 Clean & Clear – Zesty Lemon Scrub |$5.99 USD